 top of page

-• Writer's pictureMalika
+Writer's pictureMalika

 Travelling to Morocco FAQs

-From the Saharan dunes of the south to the snow-capped peaks of the Atlas Mountains, Morocco never fails to enthral.
+From the Saharan dunes of the south to the snow-capped peaks of the Atlas Mountains, Morocco never fails to enthral me.
 If you’re planning a visit to this captivating North African country, you probably have a few questions in mind...and I’m here to help!
 With a bit of preparation and equipped with all the right answers, you’re sure to have an incredible time.

 Read on to discover the answers to some of the most frequently asked questions about travelling to Morocco, from currency and visas to safety issues on the ground.
+In this article, I'll draw not only on my personal experience but also the latest travel advice from official sources.

 A guard stands outside the Mausoleum of Mohammed V in Rabt